 At the point of admission, non-music courses are reviewed and posted by the Transfer Credit Center.
 All music courses will be reviewed by the Associate Dean of Academic Affairs, and acceptable courses will be applied towards the degree program.
 The transfer of musicianship studies courses, i.e., theory, aural training, and group piano are contingent upon proficiency examination results.

 Current undergraduate students: supplemental transfer credits

 Once a student has enrolled at DePaul University School of Music, only liberal studies or elective courses are transferable; courses in the specialization are not.
 Students should consult the transfer website in order to determine the transferability and applicability of courses.
 If a current student wishes to transfer supplemental credits to DePaul from an institution not listed on the website, approval should be obtained from the Associate Dean of Academic Affairs prior to enrolling.
-After successfully completing the course(s) students must submit an official transcript to Student Records and notify the College Office.
+After successfully completing the course(s) students must submit an official transcript to the Office of the University Registrar and notify the College Office.
 It is important to note that supplemental transfer credits cannot be taken during the last 60 quarter hours of a degree, in accordance with the DePaul University residency requirement.

 Students who fail to make meaningful progress towards their degree may be placed on academic probation.
 Furthermore, students who do not maintain a 2.0 grade point average may be placed on academic probation.
 Any student who is placed on probation will be notified in writing and should meet with the Associate Dean.

 Students who fail to meet the academic standards of the University or School of Music may be dismissed.
 Any student who is dismissed will be notified in writing and should meet with the Associate Dean of Academic Affairs.
 Conditions for dismissal and procedures for re-application are detailed in the University Student Handbook.